Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Methods

 \subsection{Periodicity detection}

-Our goal is to assess whether the LSP is effective in detecting periodic signals that deviate from sinusoidal (e.g., sawtooth signals) in quasar lightcurves.
+Our goal is to assess whether the LSP is effective in detecting periodic signals that deviate from sinusoidal (e.g., sawtooth signals) in quasar data exploring several scenarios for lightcurve quality.
 For our analysis, we use the generalised LSP from the \texttt{astroML} package \citep{astroMLText}.
 We follow the same procedure as in \citet{Charisi2016} and calculate the LSP for 1,000 trial frequencies on a logarithmic grid with a minimum frequency of $f_{\mathrm{min}} = 1.5/T_{\mathrm{data}}$, and a maximum frequency of $f_{\rm max} = 1/T_{\mathrm{min}}$, with $T_{\mathrm{min}}$=30 days.
 In Figure~\ref{Fig:periodogram}, we illustrate how the LSP performs on two noiseless idealised lightcurves with sinusoidal and sawtooth shaped periodic signals, with amplitude of 0.4 mag and period of 200 days.
 We see that the peak of the periodogram is reduced by $\sim40\%$ for the sawtooth signal, while some secondary peaks at lower periods appear.
 These peaks are not from aliasing, because they are not present in the LSP of the sinusoidal signal but rather simply additional Fourier components of the sawtooth pattern.

-We assess the periodicity significance of the injected signals, again following \citet{Charisi2016}.
+Even though the false alarm probability of an LSP peak can be calculated analytically in the presence of white noise (e.g., see \citealt{Baluev_2008, Koen_2021}), these approximations are not applicable in the presence of other types of stochastic variability \citep{Suveges_2015, Vaughan2016}.
+Here, we assess the periodicity significance of the injected signals, again following \citet{Charisi2016}.
 We simulate DRW-only lightcurves representing the null-hypothesis, with $\sigma$ and $\tau$ chosen as described above, and compute the distribution of the periodogram peak heights in these mock lightcurves.
 Note that in a realistic scenario, the values of the DRW parameters would not be known, but our goal here is to determine the limitations from using a sub-optimal statistic (like the peak of the LSP), and so we assume we know the correct DRW parameters to simplify the analysis.
 We compare the observed peaks of the injected sine+DRW and saw+DRW lightcurves against the observed peaks of DRW-only simulations.

 To account for the fact that the DRW noise is frequency-dependent and thus the peaks in the periodogram do not arise with the same probability (or power) at every frequency, the test statistic needs to be compared with the null distribution in a small range of frequencies (i.e. we cannot observe a peak at low frequencies and compare with the null distribution at high frequencies and vice versa).
 For this, we divide our frequency grid into 25 different bins and for every bin, we calculate the false alarm probability of the maximum observed peak in that bin with the distribution of maximum peak heights of the simulated noise in the same bin.
 For each quasar, we simulate 100,000 DRW-only time series to account for the look-elsewhere effect, from the fact that the candidates were selected from a sample of 12,400 lightcurves and from using 25 frequency bins (see \citealt{Charisi2016} for more details).\footnote{In \cite{Charisi2016}, the false alarm probability was assessed with 250,000 simulations of DRW noise.
 However, since here we analyze only $\sim 1/3$ of that sample, we adjust the number of mock realizations to 100,000 to roughly reflect the smaller size analyzed.} We consider the periodicity to be statistically significant if and only if a peak in any of the 25 frequency bins is higher than any of the peaks over the 100,000 DRW realizations in the same frequency bin.